Stuycs-K/final-project-09-chao-brandon-escamilla-abigail/PRESENTATION.md

   * AddRoundKey

 ### SubBytes
-The SubBytes operation uses substitution to change each byte of the block with another block according to a specific fixed table.
-This table is known as the substitution box, or `S-box`.
+The SubBytes operation uses substitution to change each byte of the block with another block according to the specific fixed table, the Sbox.
 Each byte is substituted independently from the others within each block.
-The `S-box` is a 16 x 16 Matrix (insert image here).
 This substitution method is meant to make it harder to find patterns in encrypted data.

 ### ShiftRows
 In this transformation, bytes in each row of the block are repeatedly shifted to the left.
 The first row remains the same, while the second row shifts over one, the third shifts over two, and the last row shifts over three. (insert image here)